hyperledger/indy-node/docs/design/did-doc.md

 * controller (optional): A list of fully qualified DID strings.
 Contains one or more DIDs who can update this DIDdoc.
 All DIDs must exist.
 * verificationMethod (optional): A list of Verification Methods
 * authentication (optional): A set of VerificationRelationship objects.
 That means a set of strings with Verification Method IDs (DID URL) or full described Verification method objects.
-  > **Note, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
+  > **NOTE, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
 * assertionMethod (optional): A set of VerificationRelationship objects.
 That means a set of strings with Verification Method IDs (DID URL) or full described Verification method objects.
-  > **Note, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
+  > **NOTE, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
 * capabilityInvocation (optional): A set of VerificationRelationship objects.
 That means a set of strings with Verification Method IDs (DID URL) or full described Verification method objects.
-  > **Note, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
+  > **NOTE, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
 * capabilityDelegation (optional): A set of VerificationRelationship objects.
 That means a set of strings with Verification Method IDs (DID URL) or full described Verification method objects.
-  > **Note, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
+  > **NOTE, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
 * keyAgreement (optional): A set of VerificationRelationship objects.
 That means a set of strings with Verification Method IDs (DID URL) or full described Verification method objects.
-  > **Note, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
+  > **NOTE, that `VerificationRelationship` structure does not match to the specification and should be converted on the VDR level.**
 * service (optional): A list of Services
 * alsoKnownAs (optional): A list of strings.
 A DID subject can have multiple identifiers for different purposes, or at different times.
 The assertion that two or more DIDs refer to the same DID subject can be made using the alsoKnownAs property.